Voyager 1: Flyby of Jupiter

+Voyager 1 image of Perrine Regio on Ganymede.

+Voyager 1 mosaic covering Io's south polar region.

+Voyager 1 image of a volcanic eruption on Io 11 hours before closest approach.

 Flyby of Saturn

 The gravitational assist trajectories at Jupiter were successfully carried out by both Voyagers, and the two spacecraft went on to visit Saturn and its system of moons and rings.
 Voyager 1 encountered Saturn in November 1980, with the closest approach on November 12, 1980, when the space probe came within 124000 km of Saturn's cloud-tops.
 The space probe's cameras detected complex structures in the rings of Saturn, and its remote sensing instruments studied the atmospheres of Saturn and its giant moon Titan.

 Voyager 1 found that about seven percent of the volume of Saturn's upper atmosphere is helium (compared with 11 percent of Jupiter's atmosphere), while almost all the rest is hydrogen.
 Since Saturn's internal helium abundance was expected to be the same as Jupiter's and the Sun's, the lower abundance of helium in the upper atmosphere may imply that the heavier helium may be slowly sinking through Saturn's hydrogen; that might explain the excess heat that Saturn radiates over energy it receives from the Sun.
 Winds blow at high speeds on Saturn.
 Near the equator, the Voyagers measured winds about 500 m/s.
 The wind blows mostly in an easterly direction.

 The Voyagers found aurora-like ultraviolet emissions of hydrogen at mid-latitudes in the atmosphere, and auroras at polar latitudes (above 65 degrees).
 The high-level auroral activity may lead to the formation of complex hydrocarbon molecules that are carried toward the equator.
 The mid-latitude auroras, which occur only in sunlit regions, remain a puzzle, since bombardment by electrons and ions, known to cause auroras on Earth, occurs primarily at high latitudes.
 Both Voyagers measured the rotation of Saturn (the length of a day) at 10 hours, 39 minutes, 24 seconds.